patractlabs/substrate-contracts-book/docs/redspot/guides/runtime-environment.md

 * network.gasLimit :It comes from gaslimt in config and is parsed into bn type.
 ### artifacts

-Through artifacts, you can access and manage Abi.
-Its type is defined as follows.
+Through `artifacts`, you can access and manage Abi.
+Here are the properties of `artifacts`:

 ```typescript
 export interface Artifacts {